elastic/cloud-on-k8s/operators/README.md

    ```
 2. Deploy the operator.

+   * `make dep-vendor-only` to download extra Go libraries needed to compile the project and stores them in the vendor directory.
-   Use either `make run` to run the operator locally, or `make deploy` to deploy the operators into the configured k8s cluster.
+   *  `make run` to run the operator locally, or `make deploy` to deploy the operators into the configured k8s cluster.

-3. Proceed with the following commands:

-   * `make dep-vendor-only`: Downloads extra Go libraries needed to compile the project and stores them in the vendor directory.
-   * `make samples`: Apply a sample stack resource.
+   * `make samples` to apply a sample stack resource.

 ### Running E2E tests